-An estimated 88 percent of farms in Angola are small to medium in size and are used mainly for communal and subsistence farming.
+Moreover, about 88 percent of farms in Angola are small to medium in size and are under communal and subsistence farming.

 Angola currently only cultivates approximately 10 percent of its 35 million hectares of arable land.

-It is estimated that agriculture is the main economic activity for 70 percent of Tanzanian households and 75 percent of all Tanzanian jobs are within the agricultural sector, with up to 80 percent of all agricultural products being produced by smallholder farmers.
+Agriculture is the main economic activity for 70 percent of Tanzanian households and 75 percent of all Tanzanian jobs are within the agricultural sector,.

 Tanzania is the second largest producer of rice in Eastern and Southern Africa after Madagascar.